minnojs/minno-quest/README.md

 ### A short introduction

-The basic unit that PIquest deals with is the page.
-Each page has several properties that deal with submitting and page layout, and most importantly a list of one or more questions.
-Your basic page is a simple object with the `questions` property.
-This following will create a simple page with no header/progress-bar/decline button etc.
+The basic unit in PIquest's scripts is the page.
+A page represents one screen in the questionnaire.
+A page can have a few properties to define its settings, and, most importantly, a list of one or more questions that will be displayed in the page.
+Here is the most basic page.
+It only has the `questions` property.
+It creates a simple page with no header/progress-bar/decline button, and other features.

 ```js
 var page = {